 The Royal Canadian Air Force flies a large inventory of aircraft, many of which are new or completely modernized.
 These range from huge transport aircraft to helicopters to fighters to patrol aircraft and more.
 They are used to carry out a multitude of roles at home and abroad, in peace and in conflict, all in support of the RCAF’s mission of providing relevant, responsive and effective air power to meet the defence challenges of today and into the future.

 Fighter aircraft are designed primarily to ensure control of essential airspace and deny opponents the use of that airspace.
 They are fast, light, manoeuverable fixed-wing aircraft capable of flying for long distances, deploying rapidly, reacting quickly, identifying targets and taking action, if required, against an air, sea or ground target.
-The alpha-numerical designation for fighter aircraft begins with CF (e.g., CF-188 Hornet).
+The alpha-numerical designation for fighter aircraft is CF.

 Search and rescue (SAR) aircraft are used to support the national SAR objective which "is to prevent loss of life and injury through search and rescue alerting, responding and aiding activities” (National Search and Rescue Manual, 1998).
 They may be fixed-wing or rotary wing aircraft and some of the aircraft used in SAR roles, such as the Griffon helicopter and H-model Hercules, may also be configured for use in other roles.
 As well, any RCAF aircraft may be used to support the SAR mission, if available and appropriate.